ucla-brain/image-preprocessing-pipeline/README.md

 * On Linux make sure binary files in TeraStitcher/Linux have execution permission.

-* For running LsDeconvolveMultiGPU deconvolution software you need to install latest version of MATLAB, image processing and parallel computing toolboxes.
+* For running LsDeconvolveMultiGPU deconvolution software, you need to install a latest version of MATLAB, image processing and parallel computing toolboxes.
 Then change the folder to LsDeconvolveMultiGPU folder and run the following command from MATLAB.

   `MATLAB command line` -> `cd image-preprocessing-pipeline/LsDeconvolveMultiGPU` -> `mex -O -v semaphore.c`